Eastern Avenue and Errinton Road,

 The Carlton Cinema was built on Eastern Avenue in the Arbourthorne district of Sheffield, opening on 15th August 1938 and was another of Sheffield’s large suburban halls built to serve a large new housing estate.
 The cinema was built entirely of concrete possibly influenced by the cost and shortage of steel at the time.
 It was said to be capable of withstanding a medium sized bomb and was virtually gas proof due to its modern air filtering system.

-The Carlton Cinema only had one manager throught its cinema life, Albert Burrows and after a screening of the Elvis Presley film “King Creole”, the Carlton Cinema closed on 7th February 1959.
+The Carlton Cinema only had one manager for its cinema life, Albert Burrows and after a screening of the Elvis Presley film “King Creole”, the Carlton Cinema closed on 7th February 1959.
 It was one of a few Sheffield cinemas never to open on Sundays.
 The building was subsequently used by an electric lamp company and then lay empty for many years, becoming quite an eyesore towards the end of its existence.
 It was finally demolished in the 1990’s.
+Housing named Carlton Mews has been built on the site.

 Just login to your account and subscribe to this theater